-See part 4 of this guide for more information about financial records and how to keep them.
+See part 4 of this guide 'Reporting, records and registers' for more information about financial records and how to keep them.

 Operational records

 Operational records are records about the business of the company, such as meeting minutes, reports to the board and strategic plans.